rmminusrslash/ml_ops/README.md

 # Machine Learning Operations

+## Building
+I use poetry.
+It has several advantages over pip and conda, some important ones:
+- You can specify the python version
+- You get a reproducable environment because it pins transitive dependencies and writes them to a poetry.lock file
+- It supports uninstalling all libraries not listed in the current poetry.lock file

+## Reading

 Here are some of my favourite resources:

-## What’s your ML test score?
+### What’s your ML test score?
 A rubric for ML production systems
 Eric Breck Shanqing Cai Eric Nielsen Michael Salib D. Sculley Reliable Machine Learning in the Wild - NIPS 2016 Workshop (2016)